Lasulux/polar-parser/README.md

 4. **Time Organization**: The system separates date and hour information for structured analysis.

-5. **Hourly Aggregation**: Heart rate data is summarized into hourly blocks:
+5. **Hourly Aggregation**: Heart rate data is summarized into hourly blocks for detailed pattern analysis:
-   - **Hourly statistics**: Average, median, minimum, maximum, variability, and count of heart rate measurements for each hour
+   - **Hourly statistics**: Average, median, minimum, maximum, standard deviation, and count of heart rate measurements for each hour
-   - **Daily statistics**: The same statistics calculated for each complete training day
+   - **Daily statistics**: The same comprehensive statistics calculated for each complete training day
-   - **Overall statistics**: Summary statistics across all your training sessions
+   - **Overall statistics**: Summary statistics across all your training sessions for comparison

 ##### training_summary_table